 What work is CAFOD doing in South Sudan?

-In April 2015 we merged our operations in South Sudan with those of Trocaire, our sister agency in Ireland, in order to increase programme scale and impact, while reducing administration and support costs.
-The new CAFOD and Trócaire in Partnership (CTP) office is based in Juba, with programmes in Western Bahr el Ghazal, Upper Nile state and Central Equatoria:
+In April 2015 we merged our operations in South Sudan with those of Trocaire, our sister agency in Ireland, to increase programme scale and impact, while reducing administration and support costs.

-CAFOD and Trócaire both have a long history of working in South Sudan through church and non-church partners who support vulnerable people in communities:
+CAFOD and Trocaire both have a long history of working in South Sudan through Church and non-Church partners who support vulnerable people – of any or no faith - in communities:

-- In the UK, we have campaigned for the British government to help maintain long-term peace and development in South Sudan.
+In the UK, we continue to campaign for the British government to help maintain long-term peace and development in South Sudan.